-The governing body, in co-operation with the Headteacher, will determine the school's general policy and approach to the provision for children with special educational needs and disabilities.
-It will establish the appropriate staffing and funding arrangements and maintain a general oversight of the school's work, as suggested in the Code of Practice.
-It will also monitor the impact that the School's policy and practice has on the children and, in particular, on their levels of attainment and achievement.
-The governing body provides information on the school website about SEN provision and the "School Offer" as part of the SEN policy, which is updated annually.
+The governing body, in co-operation with the Headteacher, will determine the school's general policy and approach to the provision for children with special educational needs and disability and establish the appropriate staffing and funding arrangements and maintain a general oversight of the school's work as suggested in the Code of Practice.
+The governing body provides information on the school website about SEN provision and the school offer as part of the SEN policy which is updated annually.
 Mrs Hall is the governor responsible for Special Educational Needs.
-Parents can access the LA's local offer through the Worcestershire County Council website.
+Parents can access the LAs local offer through the Worcestershire County Council website.

-2. SENCo - Role and Responsibility
+2. SENCo and Responsibility.